 5. Build your own voice

 I’ll admit that when I first started doing outreach, I picked up email templates and re-used them, as is.
 It seemed like a safe and proven way to connect with influencers.
-And I can attest to that fact that yes, templates do work.
+And I can attest to the fact that yes, templates do work.

 But here’s the thing – it’s not personalized, which makes it harder to stand out in a crowded inbox.